 A. Hardness refers to the calcium and magnesium content.
 Dallas' water hardness is considered moderate.
-In 1998, the total hardness in Dallas water ranged from 80 to 100 parts per million (that's like 80 to 100 ounces of salt in 32 tons of potato chips).
+In 1999, the total hardness in Dallas water ranged from 99 to 187 parts per million.

 Q. Is there lead in my water?

 A. Dallas' water purification plants send lead-free water to customers.
 More than 20 years ago, Dallas began eliminating lead service lines and pipes that could leach lead into the water.
 Also, Dallas' water treatment process employs a technique designed to prevent leaching of lead into water from solder joints.
 Your home plumbing may have lead pipes or solder.
 If you think you have a lead problem, let the water run for about a minute if the tap has not been used for three or more hours (save this water and use it to water plants or for some other household activity); letting the water run may not get all of the lead out of the water, but it will improve the situation; insist on lead-free materials when having plumbing work performed in the home.
 Call DWU at 214/670-0900 for a free water test.